Assiiinnn/C_Project/README.md

 A classic example of an LRU Cache is a **Web Browser History**:

-Imagine your browser can only remember the last 100 pages you visited to let you go "Back".
+Imagine your browser can only remember the last 100 pages you visited:

-1. When you visit a page, it's added to the top of the list.
+1. When you visit a page, it's added to the top of the list (Most Recently Used).
-2. If you revisit an old page, it moves back to the top (it becomes "recently used").
+2. If you revisit an old page, it moves back to the top.
-3. If you visit a 101st page, the browser "forgets" the oldest page at the bottom of the list to make room.
+3. If you visit a 101st page, the browser "forgets" (evicts) the oldest page at the bottom of the list.

 ## 💡 Approach and Explanation